eProsima/Integration-Service-docs/README.md

 # eProsima Integration Service
 ![http://www.eprosima.com](https://encrypted-tbn3.gstatic.com/images?q=tbn:ANd9GcSd0PDlVz1U_7MgdTe0FRIWD0Jc9_YH-gGi0ZpLkr-qgCI6ZEoJZ5GBqQ)

 eProsima Integration Services is a library and an utility based on Fast RTPS for making communication bridges between different systems, services and protocols.
-With the Integration Services the user can create parametric communication bridges between applications.
+With the Integration Service the user can create parametric communication bridges between applications.
 At the same time, it is able to perform some transformations over the messages such as customized routing, mapping between input and output attributes or data modification.

 Some of the possibilities offered by the Integration Services are: